JacksonKuo/blog/_posts/2025-1-4-ai-exploration-part-5.markdown

 # Problem Statement

-Verify OpenAI Vision's ability to do image recognition.
-The test will to be see if Vision can compare two images.
-The first image a company logo and the second image a homepage screenshot.
-Can Vision confirm the screenshot has an instance of the logo.
+Verify OpenAI Vision's image recognition capabilities.[^1] The test will check if Vision can compare two images.
+The first image being a company logo and the second image a homepage screenshot.
+Can Vision confirm the screenshot has an instance of the logo?

 # Approach

 I used a stock Amazon logo and a screenshot of the amazon.com homepage.

+{:refdef: style="text-align: center;"}
 ![Image]({{ site.baseurl }}/assets/images/logo-2.png){: width="250"}
+{: refdef}
 {:refdef: style="text-align: center;"}
 \[Stock Amazon Logo\]
 {: refdef}

+{:refdef: style="text-align: center;"}
 ![Image]({{ site.baseurl }}/assets/images/site-2.png){: width="500"}
+{: refdef}
 {:refdef: style="text-align: center;"}
 \[Amazon Homepage Screenshot\]
 {: refdef}

 A couple of important things to note:
-* Vision can't parse PDFs, only images with the following extensions: `.png`, `.jpeg`, `.webp` , and non-animated `.gif`.
+* Vision can't parse PDFs, only images with the following extensions: `.png`, `.jpeg`, `.webp` , and non-animated `.gif`
 * Vision can't directly compare two images.
 * The Amazon homepage screenshot does not have an logo.
-The usual top section was not included within the image snip
+The usual top section was not included within the image sni

 My approach was to first ask OpenAI to describe any logos in the images and then secondly ask if one image could be found in the other.